 Having genetically high blood pressure or unavoidable stress is things out of your control.
 Eating foods that cause high blood pressure is something you can change.
-Sometimes it seems harder than what it really is.
 Making simple adjustments and eliminating those foods off your shopping list are things you can accomplish.
 So what are those foods?

 What are foods that cause high blood pressure?
 The top foods that cause high blood pressure are: